[UPDATED SEPTEMBER 2020]

 First and foremost, the number one book that should be at the top of your reading list is this one.
 Steve Jobs by Walter Isaacson serves as the official biography of one of the co-founders of Apple.
 His name is basically synonymous with the brand itself.
 This book is a New York Times Bestseller, which bodes well for excited and curious readers.
 Unfortunately, Jobs wasn’t able to read the final manuscript of this book prior to his death in 2011.

 Nonetheless, the book is known to be unbiased and shows a glimpse of the real Steve Jobs and his work ethics while he was still alive.
 Isaacson made sure of this by conducting over 40 interviews with Jobs himself.
 As the exclusive official biographer of Jobs, Isaacson also interviewed over 100 of his friends, colleagues, and even competitors.
 This book is guaranteed to give you raw details about the life and work of Steve Jobs.

 Inside Apple gives you a gritty look at what’s really going on inside that company.
-There’s some crazy stuff that goes on in that Silicon Valley building. and Lashinsky lays out all the dirty laundry.
-The company issues a “Top 100” list of new employees that are tapped for a semi-secret retreat with the CEO, they also have a lot of odd but effective ways of getting things done.
-The book also came out after Jobs death so it gives you a great glimpse of what to expect now that the company has been without their leader for four years.
+There’s some crazy stuff that went on in that Silicon Valley building and Lashinsky laid out all the dirty laundry in this book.
+According to this book, the company issues a “Top 100” list of new employees that are tapped for a semi-secret retreat with the CEO, which may have already changed today.
+The book also details a number of odd but effective ways of getting things done inside the company.
+The book also came out after Jobs’ death so it gives you a great glimpse of what it used to be inside Apple and compare it now that the company has been running without Jobs for years.